 Oh, That's How You Damage Collagen

-In addition to substances that boost collagen production, some substances do the exact opposite.
-If you want to protect collagen and its amount in the body, then avoid it refined sugar which reduces the ability of collagen to regenerate.
-Surprisingly, too much sun is harmful - UV radiation has the same effect, so quality protection in the form of natural physical filters helps.
-Don't forget to use suncare - preferably natural, preferably daily, even in winter.
+Some substances do the exact opposite of boosting collagen production.
+If you want to protect collagen in the body, it’s best to avoid refined sugar, which reduces the ability of collagen to regenerate.
+Too much sun exposure is also harmful, as UV radiation has the same effect.
+Don't forget to use sun protection – preferably natural, preferably daily, even in winter.
 Smoking also reduces collagen production.
 Therefore, a higher incidence of wrinkles is common in smokers.
-Isn't it the right time to stop smoking?

 The Truth About Collagen Supplements

-Collagen supplements come in the form of powder, capsules or gelatin supplements.
-Marine collagen comes from fish skin.
-Always depends on the quality of the source - as with all food supplements it is essential to know the origin - in case of marine collagen, it is advisable to check whether it comes from wild fishing.
-However, veggie collagen is also becoming popular, but the structure of this substance is entirely different from that in animals.
-It can bring some benefits, but it cannot replace animal collagen.
-And what are they like?
-The benefits of collagen?
+Collagen supplements most often come in the form of a powder, capsules, or gelatin supplements.
+As with all food supplements it is essential to know the origin and the quality of the source.
+In the case of marine collagen, which comes from fish skin, it is advisable to check whether it comes from wild caught fish.
+Vegetable collagen is also increasing in popularity, but the structure of this substance is entirely different than what is found in animals.
+It can bring some benefits, but it cannot replace animal-based collagen.
+And what are the benefits of collagen supplements?
 No, wrinkles will not miraculously disappear after applying or using collagen.
-But don't worry, we also have great news.
+But there is some good news.
 Here are seven benefits of collagen use:

-Wrinkles don't go away immediately, but collagen pleasantly and effectively hydrates when used externally and internally.
+Wrinkles don't go away immediately, but collagen effectively hydrates the skin when used externally and internally.
 Why doesn't it work better?
-It has too large molecules to penetrate the deeper layers of the skin when applied directly to the skin.
+It’s molecules are too large to penetrate the deeper layers of the skin when applied directly.
 However, a clinical study of cream application with 0.06% collagen revealed slight firming of the skin and softening of scars after only a few weeks of use.
-Wow!

-So what about the rejuvenation?
-Collagen peptides can slow down ageing, especially by hydrating and improving skin elasticity.
+So what about rejuvenation?
+Collagen peptides can slow down aging, especially by improving skin elasticity.
 These benefits come from the ability of collagen supplements to stimulate the body to produce even more collagen on its own.
-Additionally, it helps the body to produce other proteins: elastin and fibrillin, which improve the structure of the skin.
+Additionally, it helps the body to produce other proteins – elastin and fibrillin –which improve the skin’s structure.

-Collagen maintains the integrity of the cartilage that protects the joints.
+Collagen maintains the integrity of the cartilage that protects our joints.
 As collagen production decreases with age, there is a risk of degenerative joint disorders.
-Taking collagen can improve the symptoms of these diseases and even reduce unpleasant joint pain.
+Taking collagen can improve symptoms of these diseases and even reduce unpleasant joint pain.

-Collagen maintains the strength of your bones.
-Low bone density may be the result of disease associated with older age, but collagen delays their possible breakdown.
+Collagen maintains bone strength.
+Low bone density may be the result of disease associated with older age, but collagen delays possible breakdown.
 Collagen is a handy helper for overall health.

-Strong and healthy muscles?
-Collagen will help.
-Collagen makes between 1 to 10% of muscle tissue, which is necessary for muscle maintenance.
+Want strong and healthy muscles?
+Collagen can help.
+Collagen makes up between 1 to 10% of muscle tissue, which is necessary for muscle maintenance.
 It can help those who want to gain more muscle mass, such as athletes during regular training.
 Collagen also supports muscle strength in people with loss of muscle mass due to old age.